victorvikram/norm-internalization-and-coop/README.md

 Instructions for transferring folders from the [google drive data folder](https://drive.google.com/drive/folders/191NgPRAGVb0q4hbv9BUPXqfh7lSLAKpv?usp=sharing) to this directory:
 1. Copy the `figures` directory to the root.
 This is where `data-processing.ipynb` will save the figures.
 2. Copy the `pickle` directory to the root.
-This contains a pickled dictionary containing pre-processed data from runs of the model, for easy loading.
+This contains a pickled dictionary containing pre-processed data from runs of the model, for easy loading into `data-processing.ipynb`.
-3. copy the `pinhead-data` directory to the `pinhead` directory, rename it `data`
+3. Copy the `pinhead-data` directory to the `pinhead` directory; rename it `data` -- this is where the pinhead model will save data, and where  `data-processing.ipynb` will read pinhead model data
-4. copy the `spatial-data` directory to the `spatial` directory, rename it to `data`
+4. copy the `spatial-data` directory to the `spatial` directory, rename it to `data` -- this is where the spatial model will save data, and where  `data-processing.ipynb` will read spatial model data

 The bibtex citation for the paper is below.